Harmix/harmix-chatbot/README.md

 🤖 Harmix™ Telegram ChatBot – an intelligent service that automatically selects the right music for your video.

 ## About Harmix
 Video bloggers, video editors, and music writers spend a lot of time, choosing the right music for their video.
-Moreover, after they spend about 4 hours listening to hundreds of tracks in music libraries, no one will quarantine you that the selected song will be really appropriate for the video.
+Moreover, after they spend about 4 hours listening to hundreds of tracks in music libraries, no one will guarantee you that the selected song will be really appropriate for the video.
 Therefore, we created [Harmix™](https://www.harmix.com.ua) – an intelligent service that automatically selects the right music for your video just in seconds.

 ## Get started
 To start, open `harmix_bot.py`